 The finish flange must be installed to vent the combustion air pipe through the top of the furnace.
 NOTE: For proper installation it is important that the pipe and screw holes in the finish flanges, gasket, and cabinet are aligned.
-See Figure 18.
+See Figure 19.

-- 1. Position flange gasket over hole in the furnace cabinet. - 2.
-Position finish flange on top of the flange gasket.
-NOTE: Make sure the flange is properly oriented so that the FRONT lettering is located near the front of the furnace as shown in Figure 18. - 3.
+1. Position flange gasket over hole in the furnace cabinet.

+- 2. Position finish flange on top of the flange gasket with the FRONT lettering nearest to the front of the furnace. - 3.
 Secure flange and gasket to cabinet with three field supplied sheet metal screws.